-Total investments measured at the NAV \$15,960,760 Unfunded commitments \$0
+Total investments measured at the NAV \$14,557,541 Unfunded commitments \$0

-There are two investments reported at NAV:
+There is one investment reported at NAV:

-- One investment is a fund that requires 95 days' notice for redemption; generally redemptions are only allowed quarterly.
-A full redemption would require with 5% of the NAV retained until all costs are settled. - One investment is a hedge funds that requires 5 day notice for any redemption; redemptions must occur at the end of each month.
+• The one investment is a hedge fund that requires 95 days' notice for redemption; generally redemptions are only allowed quarterly.
+A full redemption would require withholding 5% of the NAV retained until all costs are settled.